 - Norman Podhoretz, Former editor-in-chief of Commentary Magazine.

 - Josef Joffe, Publisher-editor of Die Zeit.

 - Katrina Lantos Swett, President of the Lantos Foundation for Human Rights and Justice, former chair of the U.S. Commission on International Religious Freedom.

 - Dorothy Denning, Distinguished Professor of Defense Analysis at the Naval Postgraduate School.

 - Chin Ho Lee, former FBI Special Agent and Senior Executive of the Hyundai Corporation.

 - M.K.
-Narayanan, former Director of India's Intelligence Bureau and former Indian National Security Advisor and Special Advisor to Indian Prime Minister Manmohan Singh.
+Narayanan, former Director of India's Intelligence Bureau, former Indian National Security Advisor and Special Advisor to Indian Prime Minister Manmohan Singh.

 - Anne Speckhard, Adjunct Associate Professor of Psychiatry at Georgetown University in the School of Medicine and of Security Studies in the School of Foreign Service.